 Student schedule changes may be made without penalty during the first three days of each semester.
-Drop and Add slips are to be obtained from the office of the Guidance Counselor and must be signed by the guidance counselor and building principal before they are presented to the teacher of the class that is to be added or dropped.
+Drop and Add slips are to be obtained from the Principal's Office and must be signed by the building principal before they are presented to the teacher of the class that is to be added or dropped.

-After the first week of the semester, students who insist on dropping a class, except for instances of an extended illness, will receive a "0" on their permanent records, and that grade will be averaged into the student's cumulative grade point average.
+After the first week of the semester, students who insist on dropping a class, except for instances of an extended illness or extenuating circumstances that are reviewed and granted by building administration, will receive a "0" on their permanent records, and that grade will be averaged into the student's cumulative grade point average.
 If an extended illness makes it impossible or impracticable for a student to successfully complete a class or classes, the student may be allowed to withdraw from a class or classes as (WP)-Withdraw Passing or (WF)-Withdraw Failing.
 If permission to withdraw as WP or WF is given by the building principal and guidance counselor, the grade(s) will not be averaged into the cumulative grade point average of the student.